By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Sheets and Bedding for RV Short Queen Mattresses

-This is where RV owners run into the most friction.
-Standard queen sheets (fitted for 60x80) will technically go on a short queen mattress, but there will be several inches of extra fabric at the foot end.
-The fitted sheet will likely gather and slip during the night.
+This is where most RV owners run into friction.
+Standard queen sheets (fitted for 60 x 80 inches) will technically go onto a short queen mattress, but the extra fabric at the foot bunches and slips during the night.
+The better solution is sheets specifically labeled "short queen" or "RV queen," cut for a 60 x 75-inch footprint.

 A few practical notes on RV bedding:

-- Check the label explicitly for "short queen" or "60x75."
+• Check the label explicitly for "short queen" or "60 x 75."
 Some listings say "queen" but mean residential queen.

-- Mattress protectors matter more in an RV than at home because of humidity fluctuations and condensation risks.
-Look for a waterproof protector cut to 60x75.
+• Mattress protectors matter more in an RV than at home because of humidity fluctuations and condensation risks.
+Look for a waterproof protector cut to 60 x 75.

 What to Look for in an RV Mattress